kolinsturt/kolinsturt.github.io/_posts/2011-11-15-aes_encryption_using_openssl.md

 ## AES Encryption using OpenSSL

 AES is a fast block cipher and symmetric encryption standard.
-It encrypts data using a key so lets start there.
-A key should always be salted or stretched.
-A simple hard coded string or password is not enough entropy to be used as the key.
-Instead we can derive a key from the password by hashing it and also applying a salt (random data).
-The salt is used so that if the same password is used elsewhere, the output will always be different.
+It encrypts data using a key.
+You should always salt, or stretch, a key.
+A simple string or password is not enough entropy.
+Instead you'll derive a key from a user-supplied password by applying random data, called a salt, and then hash it several times over.
+You'll use a salt so that if a person uses the same password elsewhere, the output will always be different.

+In the [previous article](https://kolinsturt.github.io/lessons/2013/04/01/sha_using_openssl) you leanred about hashing.
+If that is new to you, check out that article first.

 ### Password-Based Key Derivation